MercaderLabAnatomy/T-MIDAS/README.md

 T-MIDAS was created with a focus on the reproducibility of batch image processing workflows for biological tissue microscopy data.
 - Executable with a simple text-based user interface
 - Runs on any low-grade workstation with a single GPU
+- Modular and simple codebase with few dependencies for easy maintenance
+- Quick installation

 - Supported imaging modalities:
   - Confocal microscopy images
   - Slidescanner images